 All 5 geo-IR satellites are used, with essentially continuous coverage.
 GMS-5 was replaced by GOES-9 starting 01 UTC 22 May 2003, which introduced slightly different instrument characteristics.
-Then starting 19 UTC 17 November 2005 the new Japanese MTSat-1R took over, followed by MTSat-2 on 1 July 2010.
+Then starting 19 UTC 17 November 2005 MTSat-1R took over, followed by MTSat-2 on 1 July 2010 and Himawari 8 at 02 UTC on 7 July 2015.
 Data from adjacent geo-IR satellites partially fills this shortfall.